Computer Science 314 -

 You have 8 slip (late) days in 1 day units (1 second to 24 hours = 1 day) for the semester.

-Assignments must compile and run from the command line in the GDC Microlab.
-When testing and grading your program we will use the CS department Linux machines and the command line.
-We will not use any particular IDE.
+Assignments must compile and run in the Gradescope environment set up for each assignment.
+This is very similar to the environment on the CS department lab machines.
+We will not use any IDE when grading.
+Programs are run from the command line.
 To ensure your programs work you can transfer your source code (.java files) to your CS department account and then compile and run them from the command line.
 See this page for more help.
 You can move the program to a CS machine in many ways and log into one of the lab computers to test it.
 Alternatively, SSHing into a CS department machine requires you to set up SSH keys on your remote system (laptop, desktop) and your CS department account.
 See this page for help with Windows and this page for help with Linux and Macs.

-Assignments must be turned in via Canvas and must be turned in to the correct assignment.
+Assignments must be turned in via Gradescope, accessed via Canvas, and must be turned in to the correct assignment.
 You must turn in a file with the correct name and in the proper format.
+You must turn in the assignment via the Gradescope account created and accessed via Canvas.
+Submission from extra, student created accounts, shall not be graded and shall received a score of 0.

 Realize there are hundreds of students in this course and only a few TAs.
 We use scripts to streamline some aspects of grading.
 Failure to follow the assignment instructions and specifications causes these scripts to fail and the graders must spend more time on your submission.
 The following penalties are in place because there must be consequences for failure to follow instructions.
 Please read this account of a student who has seen the issue from both sides.